JacksonHagood/CPP_Basics/08_Strings/strings.md

 int size = strlen(array); // gets the size of c-string array
 ```

+Crucial to using C-strings is ensuring a null character is always present.
+Without a null character somewhere in the character array, segmentation faults can easily occur.

 ## C++ Strings

 > Note: object-oriented programming is covered in Section 13: Classes.

-C++ strings are objects that most closely mirror strings in Python.
-Unlike c-strings, the programmer is no longer in charge of maintaining the actual character array, and can instead use several member functions.
-For example, to get the size of a string, one could use the `.size()` functions.
-As strings are objects, to use their member functions are used by giving the variable name followed by `.` and the function call.
+C++ strings are objects that closely mirror strings in Python.
+Unlike C-strings, the programmer is no longer in charge of maintaining the actual character array, and can instead use several member functions and operators.
+For example, to get the size of a string, one could use the `.size()` member function.
+As strings are objects, their member functions are called by giving the variable name followed by `.` and the function call.
 To use C++ style strings, they must first be included.

 ```C++
 # include <string>